 How to apply for disaster relief

-Applications for the winter funding round are open as of November 1, 2021 and remain open until January 31, 2022.
+Applications for this funding round are open through December 30, 2022.
 It’s important to note that you must submit your application within 12 months of the declared disaster.

-Applications will be reviewed on a quarterly basis and applicants will be notified when a decision is made.
-For this round of applications, selected grant recipients will receive their $10,000 relief grants no later than March 15, 2022.
+Applications will be reviewed and applicants will be notified in mid-January, 2023.
+For this round of applications, selected grant recipients will receive their $10,000 relief grants in February 2023.

 How to use the grant